 The Belfast murals are often found on the gable walls of houses and clearly show feelings still run deep in Northern Ireland.
 This is an especially famous one, painted so the UFF man is aiming the gun at you no matter from which direction you look at it.
 A clear message to intruders.

-This one is in memory of the Battle of the Boyne on 12 July 1690, where King William of Orange (Protestant) defeated James II (Catholic).
-It’s still celebrated every year.
+This mural is in memory of the Battle of the Boyne on 12 July 1690, where King William of Orange (Protestant) defeated James II (Catholic).
+It’s still commemorated every year.
+With parades, bonfires, controversy, and sometimes violence.

 There has been talk of replacing the political Belfast murals with more peaceful, pleasant images.
 While there’s no doubt these pictures challenge the viewer, they’re also a very visual history book.
-They bring in tourist Euros … they continue to feed hostility.
-Lest we forget… they incite the younger generation.
+They bring in tourist Euros – they continue to feed hostility.
+We must not forget – they incite the younger generation.
 Both sides have compelling arguments.
 Tough call…